Isn’t hindsight wonderful? Often when things go pear shaped in business people look back and see that there had been warning signs.

 - Bonus arrangements which create a conflict of interest

-- Other factors that give cause for concern, such as overbearing staff, people working under intense pressure or people not taking holiday
+- Other factors such as overbearing staff, people working under intense pressure or people not taking holiday

 - Are there less obvious signs?